Chaste/chaste-docker/README.md

 Container directory structure
 -----------------------------

-Once launched, the container will launch in the `chaste` user's home directory at `/home/chaste` with the following structure:
+Once launched, the container will start in the `chaste` user's home directory at `/home/chaste` with the following structure:

 ```bash
 .